DaveyJH/ci-portfolio-one-v2/README.md

 <!-- location for ease of use when working. relocate at the end of the project -->
 ## Bug List
 <!-- - WHEN HOVERING ALONG THE SAME HORIZONTAL AS THE PDF ICON AND WITHIN THE WIDTH OF THE RUBIKS IMAGE, THE TAG-LINE TEXT IS CHANGING.
 THIS GIVES A BAD UX AND NEEDS RECTIFYING -->
+    - IF DEFAULT TEXT SIZE OF BROWSER IS CHANGED, HOLO-SHIMMER, LINK-LINE AND CUBE-LINK ARE OUT OF PLACE.
 ## To Do List
 - Investigate semantics of a header within a section.
 Does the header still apply to the whole page?
 - Check there is no issue with using a different back-up font family